ab-dragon/witchcraft_scripts/README.md

   * Install the Witchcraft chrome extension and the chrome web server app - instructions here - https://luciopaiva.com/witchcraft/how-to-install.html
   * Change the port to 5743.
 Witchcraft will NOT work otherwise
   * In the settings of the webserver, set the location where you cloned this repo by clicking the "CHOOSE FOLDER"
+  * Select the "Run in backgroud" and "Start on Login" checkboxes
   * Toggle the button to restart the web server
   * Now create a new MR, if the web server on the right port, witchcraft extension is running fine, then you should see the two damned check boxes pre-selected.
+And if your MR title is not in line with recommendation or you have not selected a label, you will not be allowed to Submit the MR (You will see warning message as soon as you hover over the "Submit MR")